What's Coming Up at Boulder City Council

 Highlights of upcoming Boulder City Council decisions and discussion topics to help you stay informed and engage on the issues you care about most.
 Updated weekly.

 Detailed agendas are posted when packets come out; this page also includes a tentative schedule of key items over the next 2–3 months.
+View agendas and outcomes from past 2026 meetings here.

 How to use this page